andersuther/andersuther/README.md

 - 💬 Ask me about anyway ^^
 - 📫 How to reach me: #andersuther(instagram)

-- ⚡ Fun fact: I started to learn now , so , come on.
+- ⚡ Fun fact: I started to learn now , so.